 Multimedia Major Jordyn Hronec Awarded Press Club of Western Pennsylvania's $2,500 Scholarship Student Profile

-Jordyn Hronec will be recognized at the 56th Golden Quill Awards dinner at the Rivers Casino this fall.
+Jordyn Hronec will be recognized at the 56th Golden Quill Awards virtually this fall.

 Meet Jordyn Hronec

 - College Activities

 - The Globe, United Student Government, Honors Program, Point Park News Service

 - Presidential, Vincent J. LaBarbera, Press Club of Western Pennsylvania